 Case Western Reserve was originally founded in 1826 and our history is as long and storied as our name.
 What began as two separate institutions—Case Institute of Technology and Western Reserve College—federated in 1967 to form Case Western Reserve University, which immediately became one of the country’s leading research institutions.

 With an endowment of more than $1.4 billion, Case Western Reserve supports about 100 designated academic and research centers, and receives nearly $400 million in external research awards each year.
-Our eight schools and college offer close to 200 top-ranked undergraduate, graduate, and professional programs that range from arts, law, and humanities to engineering and medicine.
+Our eight schools and colleges offer close to 200 top-ranked undergraduate, graduate and professional programs that range from arts, law and humanities to engineering and medicine.

-About 10,000 students—40 percent undergraduate—are enrolled at the university, representing all 50 states and more than 100 countries.
+About 10,000 students—40 percent undergraduate—are enrolled at the university, representing all 50 states and more than 90 countries.
 But our students are more than just numbers.
-Case Western Reserve students are the best and the brightest in the nation, featuring Fulbright, Goldwater, and National Science Foundation scholars (to name a few) who seek challenges within and beyond the classroom.
+Case Western Reserve students are the best and the brightest in the nation, featuring Fulbright, Goldwater and National Science Foundation scholars (to name a few) who seek challenges within and beyond the classroom.

 A cornerstone institution, Case Western Reserve generates a $1 billion impact on the region’s economy with innovative technologies, social services, and cutting-edge research.
 The home of the Weatherhead School of Management is the Frank Gehry-designed Peter B. Lewis Building.
 The building reflects the spirit of Weatherhead’s innovative approach and clearly places Weatherhead in the vanguard of business education.
 It redefines the way a business school should look, just as Weatherhead redefines the way management education should be taught.